 The clinical education team establishes and maintains relationships with clinical facilities that demonstrate excellence in patient care and clinical instruction.
 We build strong partnerships between the University and clinical sites, an essential element in preparing students for the challenges of contemporary healthcare.

 Clinical education experiences are planned to expose the student to a variety of practice settings and experiences.
 During these experiences, students manage patients with health care needs at various levels of acuity and in different contexts, while interacting with other members of the health care team.
-For Clinical Education I and II, students are usually assigned to two different clinical environments to work with a broad array of patients/clients in both inpatient and outpatient settings.
-The Terminal Clinical Experience allows students to gain experience in the students' area of interest: orthopedics, adult neurorehabilitation, pediatrics, or cardiopulmonary physical therapy.
+For the First and Intermediate Clinical Experiences, students are usually assigned to two different clinical environments to work with a broad array of patients/clients in both inpatient and outpatient settings.
+The Terminal Clinical Experience typically allows students to have exposure to practice areas that align with their advanced track studies in the areas of orthopedics, adult neurorehabilitation, or pediatrics.

 The listing below is not inclusive and sites vary year to year depending on staffing patterns and other factors associated with the ever-changing health care environment.
 Some sites accept students for every clinical experience.
 Other, more specialized sites, may only be available for Clinical Education II or the Terminal Experience.
 The Directors of Clinical Education continually work with students to develop new affiliation sites to meet students' needs and interests, either geographically or in a specialty of practice.

 Our DPT students engage in clinical experiences in settings like:

 - Skilled nursing facilities (SNF): long-term/extended care and acute

 - Home care

 - Sports performance and training facilities